Anna's role involved conducting research and writing reports and case-studies to champion the use of evidence in social policy and practice.

-Anna's role involves conducting research and writing reports and case-studies to champion the use of evidence in social policy and practice, working with Alliance colleagues to influence politicians, civil servants, charity leaders, front-line professionals and citizen groups.
-She will also be coordinating a programme of strategic partnerships and evidence champions.
+Working with Alliance colleagues to influence politicians, civil servants, charity leaders, front-line professionals and citizen groups, she also coordinated a programme of strategic partnerships and evidence champions.

 Anna has an MA in Social Research from the University of Warwick.
 She is interested in methodology and relationships across research, policy and practice.
 In particular, she is interested in exploring rigorous methodologies in co-production and uses for evidence-informed decision-making.

 Outside of work, Anna enjoys hosting, reading and rock climbing.
 At weekends, she can usually be found climbing in the British countryside - or hiking and waiting for the rain to stop.

 Join our mailing list to receive updates about Nesta’s work, including the regular Nesta newsletter and our events newsletter.